Effective Strategies for Dyslexic Students

 Introduction:

 This academic paper provides a rationale for an educational support plan for children with specific learning disabilities (SpLD).
 The paper will evaluate the effectiveness and evidence base behind the use a nominated education support plan for use in mainstream schools.
 The paper will refer to various practice guidelines for rolling out the plan in a work-based context while identifying various strategies useful in overcoming the learning difficulties associated with this group of children.
 According to Specific Learning Difficulties Framework (2015), specific learning difficulties refers to conditions that hinders a child or an adult from effectively processing information to an extent that it affects their developmental and educational learning.
 While there are many co-morbid conditions that can be classified under SpLD, a child can only be diagnosed with one of the conditions (Tunmer & Greaney, 2010).
 However, Tunmer & Greaney (2010) observes that the traits of one co-morbid condition can be found in another condition.
-Against this backdrop, this academic rationale will only focus on dyslexia.
+Against this backdrop, this academic rationale will only focus on dyslexia, and for those exploring related areas, healthcare dissertation help may also provide valuable insights.

 Whatsapp